Cirkit Designer Logo

 • Write your code in the Arduino IDE or another compatible environment.

-• Press the "Upload" button to flash the code to the ESP32.
+• Click the "Upload" button to flash the code to the ESP32.

-Below is an example of using the ESP32 to blink an LED connected to GPIO2:
+The following example demonstrates how to blink an LED connected to GPIO2:

-#define LED_PIN 2 // Define the GPIO pin for the LED
+// Define the GPIO pin where the LED is connected

 void setup() {